Pattern avoidance and RSK-like algorithms for alternating permutations and Young tableaux: The pattern

 \begin{prop} The algorithm just described is a bijection between the set $\mathcal{L}_{n, k}(12 \cdots (k + 2))$ and pairs $(P, R)$ of standard Young tableaux such that $P$ has $nk$ boxes, $R$ has $n$ boxes, and $\sh(R)$ can be rotated and joined to $\sh(P)$ to form a rectangle of shape $\langle(k + 1)^n \rangle$. \end{prop}

-\begin{proof} By construction, it is clear that $P$ is a standard Young tableau with $nk$ boxes and that $R$ is a shape with $n$ boxes filled with $[n]$ such that rotating $R$ $180^\circ$ we may join it to $P$ in order to get a rectangle of shape $\langle (k + 1)^n \rangle$.
+\begin{proof} By construction, it is clear that $P$ is a standard Young tableau with $nk$ boxes and that $R$ is a shape with $n$ boxes filled with $[n]$ such that rotating $R$ by $180^\circ$ we may join it to $P$ in order to get a rectangle of shape $\langle (k + 1)^n \rangle$.
 So it is left to show that $R$ is actually a standard Young tableau and that this process is a bijection.

 The tableau $R$ is constructed in such a way that it is automatically increasing down columns.
-The only way it could fail to increase across rows would be if at some intermediate stage it were not of partition shape, i.e., for some $i, j$ we have that $R_i$ contains more boxes in column $j + 1$ than in column $j$.
+Also, $R$ increases across rows unless at some intermediate stage it is not of partition shape, i.e., for some $i, j$ we have that $R_i$ contains more boxes in column $j + 1$ than in column $j$.
 But in this case it follows from the construction of $R$ that $P_i$ has more boxes in column $k + 2 - j$ than in column $k + 1 - j$.
 Since we have by properties of RSK that every $P_i$ is of partition shape, this is absurd, and so $R$ really is a standard Young tableau.

 Finally, we need that this algorithm is invertible and that its inverse takes pairs of tableaux of the given sort to permutations with the appropriate restrictions.
 Invertibility is immediate, since from a pair $(P, R)$ of standard Young tableaux of appropriate shapes we can construct a pair of standard Young tableaux $(P, Q)$ of the same shape with $w \mapsto (P, R)$ under our algorithm exactly when $w \overset{\textrm{RSK}}{\longrightarrow} (P, Q)$: if $R$ has entry $i$ in column $j$, place the entries $ki - k + 1, ki - k + 2, \ldots, ki$ into columns $1, \ldots, k + 1- j, k + 3 - j, \ldots, k + 1$ of $Q$, respectively.
 Moreover, by Theorem \ref{LtoR} we have that the preimage under RSK of this pair $(P, Q)$ must consist of $n$ runs of $k$ elements each in increasing order, i.e., it must satisfy \hyperlink{L1}{L1}, and by Theorem \ref{incsub} it must have no increasing subsequence of length $k + 2$.
-Then by the remarks in Section \ref{defs} following the definition of $\mathcal{L}_{n, k}$ we have that the preimage satisfies \hyperlink{L2}{L2} as well.
+Then by the remarks in Section~\ref{defs} following the definition of $\mathcal{L}_{n, k}$ we have that the preimage satisfies \hyperlink{L2}{L2} as well.
 This completes the proof. \end{proof}

+\begin{NB} Observe that Figures \ref{applyT} through \ref{RSK} demonstrate that the bijection of this section is different than the bijection of the preceding subsection.
+Moreover, the two are not related by reverse-complementation of permutations and/or rotated-complementation of tableaux. \end{NB}